nsrr/chat-documentation/pages/hrv-analysis.md

 ## Sub-analyses

 1. `HRV of the entire night` - Analysis is performed from sleep onset to sleep termination.
 This analysis requires the following information: the time of occurrence of each R-wave, and the sleep onset and termination times.
-These times were extracted from the file containing the sleep stage annotations as the first and last 30 sec episode of stage 1, 2, 3 or 5 (REM), respectively.
+These times were extracted from the file containing the sleep stage annotations as the first and last 30 second episode of stage 1, 2, 3 or 5 (REM), respectively.
 RR intervals larger than 2.5 seconds were excluded from the analysis.

-2. `HRV of consecutive 5-min segments with no overlap` - The results of this analysis were used to quantify HRV by sleep stage with and without respiratory events.
-In addition to restricting the analysis to RR intervals <2.5 s, only 5-min windows with at least 150 normal sinus beats were analyzed.
+2. `HRV of consecutive 5-minute segments with no overlap` - The results of this analysis were used to quantify HRV by sleep stage with and without respiratory events.
+In addition to restricting the analysis to RR intervals <2.5 seconds, only 5-minute windows with at least 150 normal sinus beats were analyzed.

 ## Dataset Structure

 [Result datasets](:files_path:/datasets/hrv-analysis) have been posted for HRV analysis.
-Datasets are keyed on `OBF_PPTID`.
+Datasets are keyed on `NSRRID`.

 ## References